How In-House Lawyers Can Build Client Relationships for Firm Life

 Your In-House Experience Is Actually an Advantage

-Here's what I'd consider first: your in-house experience gives you credibility that many firm associates lack.
+Often, when in-house lawyers struggle to transition back to firm life, the real issue isn't their legal skills—it's their failure to leverage the client relationships they've already built.
 You understand client pressures, budgets, and business priorities in ways that pure firm lawyers often don't.
 That perspective is valuable to potential clients and referral sources.

 The challenge is that building a portable book generally takes several years of consistent relationship building.
 But your current position gives you a head start if you approach it strategically.